spydx/equinor-ctf-2024/writeups/onsite/EPT Printer/FesseMisk/README.md

     os.getenv("APPLICATIONS_CHECK_FREQUENCY_SECONDS", 30)
 ```

-I am able to find out that the application form is susceptible to XSS, by attempting this line:
+I can test to see if the application form is susceptible to XSS, by attempting this line:

 ```html
 <script>alert(XSS vulnerable!)</script>>